-Stevo Bedford is a 3D Concept Designer, Illustrator and Art Director with special expertise in designing highly creative and complex environments.
+Stevo Bedford is a 3D Concept Artist, Illustrator and Art Director with special expertise in designing highly creative and complex environments.

 His broad skill set enables him to take a set from inception through execution to delivery, of both practical builds and digital extensions.

 Hired to design the 'bad guys' HQ building.

 Concept Design of two large sets with digital extensions

 Complex MoCap set coordination and sculpting of organic sets.

 SciFi city and building concepts and illustrations, VFX liaison.

 Concept and Set Design of ‘Air Command’ set and consoles